-We are therapists, and massage is a tool that we use to facilitate an overall goal.
+We are therapists, and massage and osteopathy are tools that we use to facilitate an overall goal.
 A good therapist regardless of title, has perspective from as many angles as they can get.
-If you look at a two-dimensional picture from the side, you are going to miss the big picture unless you take the time to walk around and view it from the front.
+If you look at a two-dimensional picture from the side, you are going to miss the big picture unless you take the time to walk around and view it from all angles.

 If we walk into a room and see a puddle in the middle of the floor, we don’t just mop it up or place a bucket under where the drip is.
 We look up at the ceiling and try to find the source of the leak.
 We take the time to get a ladder and climb up to investigate.
 If we don’t have the tools to fix it, we’ll guide you to the right person.